Curtains (1983 film): Initial shoot

-Curtains troubled production largely stemmed from a clash between the film's director, Richard Ciupka, and Simcom producer Peter Simpson.
-Commenting during the shoot in April 1981, Ciupka expressed some anxiety about his direction of the project, particularly around effectively depicting its large cast of characters.
-Ciupka envisioned the film as more of an arthouse giallo-inspired thriller, whereas Simpson wanted a more commercial slasher film, of the type in vogue at the time.
-According to actress Linda Thorson, at one point, the tension between the two became so intense, it caused many of the actors to feel uncertain whether the production would even move forward at all.

 In preparation for the film's ice-skating sequence, actress Lesleh Donaldson was sent for skating practice by the film's producers.
 She had very little prior training in the field and even had fellow actress Anne Ditchburn help with her choreography.
 Nevertheless, when filming for that scene commenced, Donaldson tripped on the uneven ice and injured herself, resulting in a stand-in double being used for her long shots.

+The hag mask worn by the killer in the film was designed by special effects artist Greg Cannom.